OrgNateDrake/milestone-project-1/README.md

 You can view the live site through **GitHub Pages**, using the following link; [https://orgnatedrake.github.io/milestone-project-1/].

+The project was deployed to GitHub Pages using the following steps...

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+4. Under "Source", click the dropdown called "None" and select "Master Branch".
+5. The page will automatically refresh.
+6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.

 ## User Experience UX

 ### User Stories